Welcome to Hertfordshire Walker

 Cross the track then follow Essendon footpath 8 through the hedgerow and across a wooden footbridge to another field (location - https://w3w.co/privately.burn.parade), see image below.

-Essendon footpath 8 goes the hedgerow and across a wooden footbridge
+Essendon footpath 8 crosses a wooden footbridge

-Essendon footpath 8 goes the hedgerow and across a wooden footbridge
+Essendon footpath 8 crosses a wooden footbridge

 At this point Essendon footpath 8 continues heading SE across a corner of an arable field, however, at certain times of the year the path might not have been reinstated after ploughing.
 If this is the case you might want to walk round the edge of the field and rejoin footpath 8 where it reaches Larkinshill Grove (location - https://w3w.co/soda.limes.third), see detour map below.